carolinefrasca/llamaindex-chat-with-streamlit-docs/README.md

 Alternatively, you can use [Streamlit Community Cloud's secrets management feature](https://docs.streamlit.io/deploy/streamlit-community-cloud/deploy-your-app/secrets-management) to add your API key via the web interface.

 > [!CAUTION]
 > Don't commit your secrets file to your GitHub repository.
-The `.gitignore` file includes `.streamlit/secrets.toml` and `secrets.toml`.
+The `.gitignore` file in this repo includes `.streamlit/secrets.toml` and `secrets.toml`.

 ## Try out the app